How to Sell Books on X: The Social Media Starter Pack for Writers

 For your fifteen-minute practice today, I want you to craft a tweet for your latest finished piece.
 It can be a book, story, or blog post.
 Write a tweet that promotes the piece.
 Don’t forget to add relevant hashtags!

-When you’re done, share your tweet in the comments.
-Don’t forget to give feedback!
+When you’re done, share your tweet in the Pro Practice Workshop.
+Don’t forget to give feedback to at least three other writers!

 Sarah Gribble is the author of dozens of short stories that explore uncomfortable situations, basic fears, and the general awe and fascination of the unknown.
 She just released Surviving Death, her first novel, and is currently working on her next book.